YilinCui/TCP_Server/README.md

 This project is intended for use solely by authorized individuals or entities, and may not be used for commercial purposes without the express written consent of Singular Medical.
 Unauthorized use of this project for commercial purposes is strictly prohibited and may result in severe civil and criminal penalties under applicable laws.

 By accessing or using this project, you agree to abide by the above terms.

+# Device Mode
+1. DeviceMode = 0: Normal State.
+All of the data are generated and retrieved randomly.
+2. DeviceMode = 1: Espresso testing state.
+All of the data are generated and returned according to the configuration paramters passed from Espresso testing framework.

 ### TCP Server-Client Interaction and Data Processing Workflow
 - Start